japhir/LittleBookofRBayesianStatistics/src/bayesianstats.rst

 An appropriate prior to use for a proportion is a Beta prior.

-For example, if you want to estimate the proportion of people like chocolate, you might have a rough idea that the most likely value is around 0.85, but that the proportion is unlikely to be smaller than 0.60 or bigger than 0.95.
+For example, if you want to estimate the proportion of people who like chocolate, you might have a rough idea that the most likely value is around 0.85, but that the proportion is unlikely to be smaller than 0.60 or bigger than 0.95.